zovialpapai/PolyGibbs/README.md

 # Ploting the traceplot for Beta_0
 Multinom_traceplot_beta(beta_matrix = beta_matrix, k = 1)
 ```
+The plots can be generated for other regression parameters changing the function inputs.

 ### 2.5 Analysis of Convergence of the chain for Bayesian Ordered Multinomial Regression via Traceplots for Boundary Parameters